stclib/STC/README.md

 Introduction
 ------------

-An elegant, modern, generic, customizable, typesafe, consistent, user-friendly, and very efficient standard container library for C99.
+An elegant, typesafe, generic, customizable, user-friendly, consistent, and very efficient standard container library for C99.
 This is a small headers only library with the most used container components, and a few algorithms:
 - **cstring.h** - Compact and powerful **string** class.
 - **cvector.h** - Dynamic generic **vector** class.
 - **chash.h** - Unordered **map** and **set** implemented as open hashing without tombstones.
 Highly customizable and fast.